-It’s basically a noodle bowl meets vegetable stir fry with some pork thrown in, a clash of everything Asian you love and an addictive sauce that coats it all.
+It’s basically a noodle bowl meets vegetable stir fry (kinda like these spicy udon noodles) with some pork thrown in, a clash of everything Asian you love and an addictive sauce that coats it all.

 Speaking of addictive sauces, don’t miss these Chinese boneless spare ribs – they taste just like takeout and are another great pork option!

 Ginger and garlic are the main flavors in the sauce thanks to Nakano roasted garlic seasoned rice vinegar, lots of fresh minced ginger and garlic cloves.

 Add some honey and sriracha and it’s a deliciously sweet and spicy, finger licking coating to one heck of a ramen stir fry.